squidgetx/squidgetx.github.io/_posts/2019-10-14-code-of-music-muse-melody.md

 # Goals

 I wanted to start incorporating more advanced statistical and machine learning concepts into my sound practice, and I thought that NLP would be a particularly rich domain to start with, as language encodes complexity that probably eclipses that of conventional musical arrangements.
-Lanuage, and particularly poetry however, has a rich tradition of conversational back and forth, which I noted in [my last entry on Frownland](/2019/10/09/code-of-music-melody.html) forms a durable backbone for melody.
+Lanuage, and particularly poetry however, has a rich tradition of conversational back and forth, which I noted in [this brief Frownland analysis](/2019/10/09/code-of-music-melody.html).

 # Inputs and Outputs

 ## Pitch Set

 To begin with, each word in the input is given a word2vec vector representation.
 Next, the centroid is taken by averaging all non-article or symbol vectors.
 The medioid is found by taking the vector with the closest cosine proximity to the centroid.
 Cosine proximities with the medioid are assigned to all words.
 Finally, the resulting set of cosine proximities is converted to a pitch set by defining the pentatonic scale as "close tones", the remaining major scale notes as "medium tones", and the remaining 12 tones as "far tones" and then mapping the vector set onto that definition.